-Sex drive boost in men and women from kisspeptin, trials suggest
+Sex drive boosted by hormone kisspeptin in trials

 And penile rigidity increased by up to 56% when men were given kisspeptin compared to placebo, the study reports.

-"Most saw a positive effect in the MRI scanner (not a very sexy environment) so maybe at home in the bedroom the effect may be more pronounced."
-Dr Comninos said.
+"Most saw a positive effect in the MRI scanner (not a very sexy environment) so maybe at home in the bedroom the effect may be more pronounced," Dr Comninos said.

-Overall, women said they felt 'more sexy' during kisspeptin while men reported improved 'happiness about sex'.
+Overall, women said they felt "more sexy" during kisspeptin while men reported improved "happiness about sex".

-The studies are both published in JAMA Network Open.
+The study in women and the study in men are both published in JAMA Network Open.